 The Middle Ages

-In Dordogne, there are more than 1,000 castles, mansions, and stately homes that are distributed along the valleys of Dordogne, Vézére, and the island.
+In Dordogne, there are more than 1,000 castles, mansions, and stately homes distributed along the valleys of Dordogne, Vézére, and the island.

 The construction of these castles stretched from the eleventh century to the French Revolution, so the castles that we can visit today are characterized by the juxtaposition of various architectural trends.